oysterhotels/oysterhotels.github.io/_posts/2016-03-03-replacing-crontab-and-task-scheduler-with-rundeck.md

 ## Success and failure emails

-crontab and Windows Task Scheduler have very limited support for this, but with Rundeck it's assumed you'll want it, and very easy to set up.
-You can tell it to attach stdout/stderr output from the job to the email as an attachment.
+Windows Task Scheduler and crontab have very limited support for this, but with Rundeck it's easily configurable and simple to set up.
+You can tell it to send stdout/stderr output from the job as an attachment to the email.

 Some of our scripts we just want to email on failure, others we want to email on success as well, to keep folks in the loop: